clunion/shardoverse/README.md

     /e/Temp/msys_cyglockfile

-Currently, the variant using the cygwin compatible socket seems to work with Msys2.
+Currently, the variant using the Cygwin compatible socket seems to work with Msys2.
 If not, try the other (msysgit) variant.
 File path and name used in KeeAgent: